joseamador0898/akuna_capital_options_101/README.md

   Thus, C = 1.43 + 1.20 = 2.63
 Intrinsic value = max(F - K, 0) = 20.43 - 19 = 1.43
 Extrinsic value = Total call price - Intrinsic value = 2.63 - 1.43 = 1.20

-*Note:* The provided answer choices seem to contain a typo regarding the total price in option A. The correct breakdown is:
-- Intrinsic: 1.43
-- Extrinsic: 1.20
-- Total: 2.63

 ---